jham005/esto-perpetua/src/contents/01-pan-markings.md

 ![Antonine K6](antonineK6.jpg)

-Most Phone kioks will have its maker's marks either inside or on the rear, sometimes both, Bratt Colbran's amrks are unknown, but the most common are Carron Co Stirlingshire or post 1975 Falkirk, & internally 'CCA'; Walter Macfarlane's Saracen Foundry Glasgow, 'MFA' or 'S'; The Lion Foundry Kirkintilloch, 'LFA'.
+Most Phone kioks will have its maker's marks either inside or on the rear, sometimes both, Bratt Colbran's marks are unknown, but the most common are Carron Co Stirlingshire or post 1975 Falkirk, & internally 'CCA'; Walter Macfarlane's Saracen Foundry Glasgow, 'MFA' or 'S'; The Lion Foundry Kirkintilloch, 'LFA'.
 McDowall steven, London & Falkirk.
 Internal marks unknwon
 Image badges:
 Lion, Saracen, Macdowall Steven.
 Different types of Carron Co badge: